DNA profiling: RFLP analysis

 RFLP stands for restriction fragment length polymorphism and, in terms of DNA analysis, describes a DNA testing method which utilizes restriction enzymes to "cut" the DNA at short and specific sequences throughout the sample.
-To start off processing in the laboratory, the sample has to first go through an extraction protocol, which may vary depending on the sample type and/or laboratory SOPs (Standard Operating Procedures).
+To start off processing in the laboratory, the sample has to first go through an extraction protocol, which may vary depending on the sample type or laboratory SOPs (Standard Operating Procedures).
 Once the DNA has been "extracted" from the cells within the sample and separated away from extraneous cellular materials and any nucleases that would degrade the DNA, the sample can then be introduced to the desired restriction enzymes to be cut up into discernable fragments.
 Following the enzyme digestion, a Southern Blot is performed.
 Southern Blots are a size-based separation method that are performed on a gel with either radioactive or chemiluminescent probes.
 RFLP could be conducted with single-locus or multi-locus probes (probes which target either one location on the DNA or multiple locations on the DNA).
 Incorporating the multi-locus probes allowed for higher discrimination power for the analysis, however completion of this process could take several days to a week for one sample due to the extreme amount of time required by each step required for visualization of the probes.

 Polymerase chain reaction (PCR) analysis

+This technique was developed in 1983 by Kary Mullis.
+PCR is now a common and important technique used in medical and biological research labs for a variety of applications.

+PCR, or Polymerase Chain Reaction, is a widely used molecular biology technique to amplify a specific DNA sequence.

+Amplification is achieved by a series of three steps:

+1- Denaturation : In this step, the DNA is heated to 95 °C to dissociate the hydrogen bonds between the complementary base pairs of the double-stranded DNA.